Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 ### Contrast Assess properties

-Use the properties in this section to control Assess in the .NET agent.
+Use the properties in this section to control Assess in the .NET Core agent.
 The sampling settings allow you to control which requests the agent tracks and which it ignores.
 The rules setting allows you to control which Assess rules are disabled.

 > **Note:** If you need a complete list of rules, use the **Support** widget in OpenDocs to contact Contrast's Customer Support team.